nuta/operating-system-in-1000-lines/website/en/16-file-system.md

 > [!TIP]
 >
 > This is a safety measure to prevent unintended references to user memory areas.
-> Incidentally, Intel CPUs also have the same feature named "SMAP (Supervisor Mode Access Prevention).
+> Incidentally, Intel CPUs also have the same feature named "SMAP (Supervisor Mode Access Prevention)".

 Define the position of the `SUM` bit as follows: